 - eResearch Archive (eRA) of scientific and research publications has many resources available to assist industry and the public.
 Search for the crop plant you are interested in using general descriptive terms.

 Agrilink information kits – eRA also holds kits for a variety of crop plants that includes information about their pests and diseases.
 Use the search term 'agrilink' to get a complete listing.
 Some industries have many resources available so you may need to check through all the results pages.
-More kits may be added in the future.
 View some of the kits currently available:

 - brassica crops